Q&A: What Is A Bicornuate Uterus?

 A septate uterus may be associated with miscarriages, while a true bicornuate uterus is generally associated not with miscarriages, but a higher risk of preterm laborand birth.
 A noninvasive procedure called a pelvic MRI can differentiate these two conditions and other uterine congenital abnormalities.

 Both abnormalities can be approached surgically.
-A septate uterus can be repaired with a day surgical procedure walled an operative hysteroscopy with septum resection.
+A septate uterus can be repaired with a day surgical procedure called an operative hysteroscopy with septum resection.
 A true bicornuate uterus can only be approached through a more major surgery called a Strassman procedure, which requires an abdominal incision.